 Musical Heritage: Jacqueline du Pré Music Building

-Jacqueline du Pré was an Honourary Fellow of St Hilda’s College.
+Jacqueline du Pré was an Honorary Fellow of St Hilda’s College.
 The JdP Music Building is dedicated to her memory.

 One of the world’s leading cellists, Jacqueline du Pré’s career was cut short by multiple sclerosis.
 She was born in Oxford on 26 January 1945, and her musical prowess became quickly apparent.
 Jacqueline began cello lessons when she was five years old and won her first competition at the age of eleven.
 She eventually took every possible prize for cellists at the Guildhall School of Music.

-Jacqueline’s career began in earnest in 1961, when she played a concert at Wigmore Hall in London. ''She was immediately acclaimed for her instinctive feeling for style and breadth of understanding as well as technical proficiency,'' according to Noel Goodwin in the New Grove Dictionary of Music and Musicians.
+Jacqueline’s career began in earnest in 1961, when she played a concert at Wigmore Hall in London.
 In 1967, she married pianist Daniel Barenboim.
 In the words of TIME magazine, "Thus began one of the most remarkable relationships, personal as well as professional, that music has known since the days of Clara and Robert Schumann."

 Jacqueline du Pré became an Honorary Fellow of St Hilda’s College in 1974.
 She started to suffer with multiple sclerosis when she was 26 and at the height of her fame.
 Her illness forced her to stop performing at the age of 28.
 She battled the illness for many years until her death aged 42, in 1987.